 Mexican shredded beef tacos are a meal the whole family craves.
 This flavorful beef recipe is also a favorite for, gorditas, tostadas, and more!
 With stove top, slow cooker, and Instant Pot instructions included, there’s no excuse not to make this delicious recipe.
 Gluten-free and super kid-friendly.

 A big plate of beef tacos is really hard to beat.

 This recipe for Mexican-inspired shredded beef (or Carne Deshebrada) is the perfect thing when the weather is starting to turn and you’re ready for a warming dinner, or when you want to cook once and eat all week long.

-I’ve dress up a basic chuck roast with plenty of garlic, jalapenos, and my favorite mixture of spices like chili powder, cumin, and smoked paprika.
+I’ve dressed up a basic chuck roast with plenty of garlic, jalapenos, and my favorite mixture of spices like chili powder, cumin, and smoked paprika.

 If you have the time to slowly braise the beef chuck on the stove, great.
 If you want to set the crock pot and forget it, I’ve got you.
 And if you need dinner ready, like yesterday, I’ve got instructions for the Instant Pot as well.

 So keep reading for a recipe for shredded beef for tacos you’ll make again and again!

 making shredded beef for tacos is so, so easy